 The problem: UAE B2B businesses receive 40–70% of initial sales enquiries via WhatsApp.
 Most are handled manually, with a team member responding, asking qualification questions, and deciding whether to route to sales.
 This takes 15–30 minutes per lead and introduces inconsistency.
 WhatsApp is also a critical — and frequently invisible — part of the attribution funnel; we cover that gap in Why Martech Fails Without a Data Infrastructure First.

-The automation: WhatsApp Business API triggers an n8n workflow on every new message.
-An LLM node classifies the message intent and extracts structured data (budget, industry, timeline, service interest).
-A scoring node assigns a lead score.
-High-score leads are routed to the senior sales rep with a structured brief in Slack.
-Low-score leads receive an automated qualification sequence.
-All interactions log to the CRM automatically.
+The build: A lightweight webhook service receives every inbound WhatsApp message via the Business API.
+An LLM pipeline classifies intent and extracts structured data — budget, industry, timeline, service interest.
+A scoring function evaluates the lead against your ICP criteria.
+High-score leads trigger a Slack notification to the senior sales rep with a pre-formatted brief.
+Low-score leads enter an automated qualification sequence.
+Every interaction is written to the CRM via API.

 The result: 4–6 qualification questions handled automatically.
 Sales team receives pre-qualified leads with context.
 Manual response time drops from 30 minutes to under 2 minutes for high-priority leads.